Irish banking inquiry enters politically-sensitive stage

 Trichet, who will appear in Dublin next week, will be quizzed on the pressure Frankfurt put on Ireland to enter into a sovereign bailout in 2010 after a devastating property crash ravaged the economy and the now mostly state-owned banks.

-His appearance comes at a time when the ECB is once again at the center of a crisis as Greek banks rely on its approval for emergency funding to keep them afloat.
+His appearance comes at a time when the ECB is once again at the centre of a crisis as Greek banks rely on its approval for emergency funding to keep them afloat.

 Irish taxpayers had to stump up 64 billion euros -- equivalent to almost 40 percent of annual economic output -- to rescue the banks and many voters are frustrated that executives, regulators and politicians have not been held accountable.